umvirt/multilib/README.md

 ## Cleanup

-If multilib installed properly then you can remove temporary directory.
+If multilib installed properly then you can remove temporary directory and contents of sources directory.

+For debugging purposes in future it's recommended to copy contents of build/log directory to /var/log/multilib directory.

 ## Default lib32 installation scripts